TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 35/2 Chronicles 35.11.md

 ---

-And they killed the passover, and the priests sprinkled [the blood which they received] of their hand, and the Levites flayed them.
+They killed the Passover, and the priests sprinkled [the blood which they received] of their hand, and the Levites flayed them.